Events registration management made easy, right there in your CMS

 We also allow editors to provide an e-mail address that should receive notifications about newly submitted entries in the Recipient field (this field even allows multiple addresses, separated by commas).

 Editors can specify if the registration should be per event or for the whole event series – this feature is especially useful for recurring events.
 For example, if a "parent and tot" event happens each Tuesday morning, parents would be allowed to register for a specific date.
 Conversely, patrons for an ongoing series of "Excel Lesson" instructional events would want to register for the entire series.

 As soon as the form is published, editors can keep track and manage registration entries directly within eZ Platform, as seen in the image below:

 Editors can filter the registrations per event date, export to CSV format, and edit or even cancel entries.

 All the tools you need in one place

 We think our events registration solution is a smart answer that offers a lot of useful functionality directly within your CMS, without having to bolt-on a third-party events management system.
-If you're interested in learning more about our events registration system, contact us to set up a demo.
+If you're interested in learning more about our events registration system, read our case study about the Marigold & Peace Library System websites, and contact us to set up a demo.